 S/S 18 AND NEW PR

-For S/S 18 iconic Italian casualwear brand SUN68 is adding new lines to its basic sporty range.
+For S/S 18, iconic Italian casualwear brand SUN68 is adding new lines to its basic sporty range.
 The two main themes are romantics (think delicate lace and refined details) and fun (cue bright colors, floral prints and graphic applications).
 In other news, the brand is continuing its expansion in Germany and Austria: building on the success of its distribution in collaboration with Modeagentur Weiss that placed SUN68 in the market’s top stores, the label has now partnered with the renowned PR agency Think Inc. to enhance its communications in German-speaking countries.

 www.sun68.com